• Skip to primary navigation

 Try it free, plus more!

 You can not only work through the first four lessons for free at Compass Classroom, you can also test drive an entire library of courses with the Compass Classroom Premium Membership!
-This program is one of over 50 courses (consisting of over 1400 videos) offered in Compass Classroom’s monthly membership which is now available as an app so you can take your learning on the go!
+This program is one of over 30 courses offered in Compass Classroom’s monthly membership which is now available as an app so you can take your learning on the go!
 You can sign up for one free week to try everything out, including the programs we have used and recommended in the past.

 Be sure to sign up here to check out all the courses Compass Classroom offers!
 While you’re at it, you can also sign up for a free MyCompassClassroom account to experience discussion forums, support groups, and free courses!